Vice Provost for Academic Programs and Dean of Graduate Studies

 Certificate Programs and Graduate Study

 Graduate certificate programs require at least 12 units of coursework, of which at least 9 units must be at the graduate level.
 Courses taken to fulfill the requirements for the master’s degree may also be applied to certificate requirements, if the certificate program permits, but such overlap may not exceed 15 units.
 Courses in directed research, directed reading, internship, and independent study may comprise no more than 3 units of a graduate certificate program.
-Thesis and student teaching may not be used on the program.
-No more than twenty-five percent of the units required for the Academic Certificate program shall be transfer units.
+Thesis and student teaching may not be used in the program.
+No more than 25% of the units required for the Academic Certificate program shall be transfer units.
 A grade-point average of at least 3.0 must be maintained in the graduate certificate program’s coursework.
 All credit courses in the Academic Certificate program shall be graded in the traditional manner (i.e., A through F), except for those courses that are offered only on a Credit/No Credit basis.
 All courses used to complete the requirements of a graduate certificate must be completed within a five-year period from the date of the initial coursework.

 If you wish to pursue a graduate certificate program, you should review the course requirements given in the department course listings of this catalog.
-You should notify the relevant department of your intention to pursue a certificate program as early as possible so as to receive early advisement on the program.
+You should notify the relevant department of your intention to pursue a certificate program as early as possible to receive early advisement on the program.

-Community College (Educational Leadership)
+Community College Graduate Certificate

-Museum Studies (Art)
+Museum Studies Graduate Certificate

-Nurse Practitioner (Nursing)
+Nurse Practitioner Graduate Certificate

-Public Management Analysis (Public Policy and Administration)
+Public Management Analysis Graduate Certificate

-Public Sector Financial Management (Public Policy and Administration)
+Public Sector Financial Management Graduate Certificate

 Requirements for Master’s Degree